danielyxie/bitburner/doc/source/basicgameplay/companies.rst

 related gains.
 Clicking the "Focus" button under the overview will return you to the current work.

-.. warning:: This section contains spoilers regarding augments.
+.. warning:: This section contains spoilers regarding Augmentations.

 It is possible to get an augment to remove the penalty for not focusing on a task such as working on a job or working for a faction